 In 1492, a large bell was cast for the Sant'Agostino campanile.
 It was more beautiful in appearance and in tone than all the other bells in the town.
-The bell was inscribed as follows: "I, victorious and gracious, am summoned out of lightning and storm."
+The bell was inscribed as follows: "From lightning and tempest I am victorious and I am called gracious."
 (A fulgure et tempestate sum victoriosa e gratiosa vocor.)
-Lorenzo Taglieschi wrote in 1614: "Its sound has a miraculous effect on women in childbirth and when times are bad."#70
+Lorenzo Taglieschi wrote in 1614: "Its sound has a miraculous effect on women in childbirth and when times are bad."

 In 1515, Aurelio da Castiglione, an Augustinian friar from Arezzo, preached a Lenten sermon with a dramatic description of a miracle worked there by the Madonna del Soccorso.
 As a result, people donned white clothing and gathered in the Giusti chapel in Sant'Agostino.
-They had the ceiling decorated and commissioned an altar painting depicting Our Lady of Perpetual Succour.#71
+They had the ceiling decorated, and commissioned an altar painting depicting Our Lady of Perpetual Succour.

 Those who provided funds acquired prestige.
 This was carried to extremes.
-In 1631, the Testi family donated a ciborium, a container for storing the sacred hosts, now in Museo Taglieschi.
+In 1631, the Testi family donated a ciborium, a container for storing the sacred host, now in Museo Taglieschi.
 They then put their family crest on the carved wooden door.

-On the first floor of Museo Taglieschi you will find a plan detailing which families the church belongs to [...].
+On the first floor of Museo Taglieschi you will find a plan detailing which families the church belongs to.